Tonto and the Renegades: Expanded lineup and recording

 Eventually Gary Richey switched to playing bass, augmenting Terry Slocum and Bill Ford on guitars and Tom Kirby on drums.
-Tonto and The Renegades established a good working relationship with Don Trefry at the screen and he became their booking agent.
+Tonto and The Renegades established a good working relationship with Don Trefry at The Sceen and he became their booking agent.
 Tenfry was able to land numerous gigs for the band, which included venues such as the Hullabaloo in Lansing, Daniel's Den in Saginaw, and the Club Ponytail in Harbor Springs.
 The Club Ponytail had previously been a speakeasy during Prohibition and was reputed to have had connections to Al Capone.
 Tonto and The Renegades appeared there on several occasions, opening for popular acts such as the Beach Boys and Mitch Ryder and The Detroit Wheels.
 The band's motto printed on their business card was "Beat Music for all occasions".

 In 1966, the band decided to add a keyboard player providing them with the flexibility to play a greater variety of material, including popular Motown songs.
 Bands played original numbers, but were also expected to play covers of popular hits of the day to satisfy dance audiences.
 Gary Richey discovered keyboardist Jeff Keast, and he was added to the band's roster before they recorded their first single.
 Keast was not from Grand Ledge and attended O'Rafferty Catholic High School in Lansing.
 He was a capable musician and could play both the organ and piano at the same time while singing and dancing on stage.
 Don Trefry arranged for the band to record its first single "Little Boy Blue", written by Terry Slocum, b/w "I Knew This Thing Would Happen" at Dave Kalmbach's Great Lakes Recording Studio in Sparta, Michigan, which was released in late 1966.
 The band rehearsed extensively in the Richey's basement in preparation for the recording.
 Kalmbach owned Fenton Records and offered his customers the option of either releasing their singles on his label or designing their own vanity label.
-Trefry financed the recording which would be released on his own Sound Of The Sceen label, named for his club, the Screen.
+Trefry financed the recording which would be released on his own Sound Of The Sceen label, named for his club, The Sceen.